Economics

 Offered Either Fall or Spring; Lecture hours:3

 This course introduces students to the field of economics focused on incorporating psychological insights into models of decision making and group interaction.
 This course provides students with an overview of an assortment of research topics and methods within the field of behavioral economics.
-Seniors require permission.
+Seniors require permission of the instructor.

 ECON 217.
 Geographies of Uneven Development.
 1 Credit.